MingxuanLiu/Protective-DNS-Draft/draft-liu-dnsop-protective-dns.md

 Protective DNS identifies whether domain names should be blocked based on the match results of its maintained blocklist.
 For domain names in the blocklist, it rewrites DNS resolution responses to point to secure destinations (e.g., safe servers) to prevent users from accessing malicious entities.

-Owing to its effective defenses, Protective DNS deployment has surged through numerous efforts.
+Owing to its effective defenses, Protective DNS deployment has surged through various efforts.
 Not only have renowned DNS resolution service providers adopted this defense, but some nations have also launched national-scale deployments.
 Concurrently, studies have attempted to analyze Protective DNS, identifying a series of implementation inconsistencies.

-Thus, this document aims to provide specific operational and security considerations for Protective DNS by synthesizing key findings.
+Thus, this document aims to provide specific operational and security considerations for Protective DNS.
 It is intended primarily for entities seeking to deploy Protective DNS for defensive purposes, offering concrete deployment recommendations.

 --- middle